Mental Health Diet

 Fewer cases of depression in Mediterranean countries may be partly due to the long sunny days and the more relaxed lifestyle by the sea, but we can not ignore the impact of Mediterranean diet- high in fish, nuts, fruits, vegetables and olive oil on people's moods, according to studies conducted in Spain and London recently.

-• Low GI diet may sound like one of those fad diets and it did lead to creation of loads of cookery books but it does make sense to choose foods that are slow to digest, and offer a gradual, sustained release that can stop a rollercoaster response, where sugar rushes are followed by energy slumps.
-Ideal for anyone who just feels food affecting their focus and freshness throughout the day, the GI diet may also be a good place to start for people suffering more serious mental disorders too.
+Low GI diet may sound like one of those fad diets and it did lead to creation of loads of cookery books but it does make sense to choose foods that are slow to digest, and offer a gradual and sustained release that can stop a rollercoaster response, where sugar rushes are followed by energy slumps.

 • Drink lots of water.
 Not drinking enough may cause a chemical imbalance.
 You should drink at least one-and-a-half litres of water a day.